distriqt/ANE-AudioRecorder/README.md

 ## Documentation

-Latest documentation can be found in the [wiki](https://github.com/distriqt/ANE-AudioRecorder/wiki)
+Latest documentation can be found in the [documentation site](https://docs.airnativeextensions.com/docs/audiorecorder)

 Quick Example: